Andereoo/TkinterWeb/docs/TKINTERWEB.md

 ---
 #### `get_node_property(node_handle, node_property)`
 Get the specified property of the given node.
+May be used to get CSS properties (Inline/Internal/External)

 ---
 #### `get_node_tag(node_handle)`